This article was last updated on January 5

 When will I receive the additional $300 in Lost Wages Assistance?

-The DUI began paying out the $300 per week LWA on September 11.
+The DUI has completed the $300 per week LWA payout (started on September 11).
 These payments are retroactive to August 1 and will cover up to the maximum 6 weeks of approved funding.
 FEMA has stated that no additional funding will be available.
 To qualify for the $300 in federal benefits retroactive to the weeks ending August 1, 2020 through September 5, 2020, the federal program requires that claimants be eligible for a weekly benefit amount of at least $100.

 Claimants will not need to file a separate application and will be notified of their eligibility for the LWA program in their BEACON portal and by e-mail.
 Upon logging into their BEACON portal, eligible claimants will be prompted to self-certify that they are unemployed or partially unemployed due to disruptions caused by COVID-19.
 Claimants may also use the mobile app to complete the self-certification.